|

 The inbound rewrite is done before any other Q.931 Setup message processing

-(like inbound GWRewrite, authentication, accounting, ...) and it will have
+(such as inbound GWRewrite, authentication, accounting, ...), and because it alters the Calling-Station-Id it will have

 The outbound rewrite takes place just before the Setup message is to be forwarded